-- A conservative approach was taken in the increment of rates tariffs. - Properties will be seperately levied as per category as per rates policy - Agriculture properties will be levied as per MRPA ratio of 1:0,25.
-Agriculture property owners can apply for the 48% rebate before the end of August 2014. - Another factor that needs to be taken into consideration is the General Valuations of which the implementation date will be on the 01 July 2013 and the valuation date will be on the 01 July 2012.
+- Properties will be seperately levied as per category as per rates policy Agriculture properties will be levied as per MRPA ratio of 1:0,25.
+Agriculture property owners can apply for the 40% rebate before the end of August 2014. - > Another factor that needs to be taken into consideration is the General Valuations of which the implementation date will be on the 01 July 2013 and the valuation date will be on the 01 July 2012.